- Admissions & Aid

 Great question!
 Lots of smaller, liberal arts colleges and universities talk about the level of personal attention you’ll receive and how you’ll benefit from taking liberal arts courses.
 But at GMercyU, you’re going to find professors who not only know your name but genuinely care about your success – inside and outside the classroom.
 They will help you network with people in your field, develop real-world experience in your discipline, and build your resume before you graduate.
 Equally important, they will help you develop a variety of skills you need to succeed in your career and in your life.

-Oh, and let's not forget the importance of developing your leadership skills.
+Finally, let's not forget the importance of developing your leadership skills.
 In addition to taking on leadership roles in our many clubs and organizations, you have the opportunity to participate in the Griffin Student Leadership Institute (GSLI).
 The GSLI program will help you develop and refine your leadership capabilities, and even connect with internal and external mentors.

 Absolutely!
 Hands-on learning plays an integral role in the GMercyU experience.
 Internships, clinicals, student teaching and other opportunities to gain real-world experience are highly encouraged and often required as part of your degree program.
 In some programs, you’ll begin to gain hands-on experience as early as your first year on campus!
-We even have a licensed child development nursery and preschool right on campus where our education, psychology, science and other majors can put their skills to the test by teaching some of the most adorable young learners around!

 If research is your thing, you may even get to present your research findings at a regional or national professional conference.